-One of our most frequently asked questions I receive when someone books a Ceremony + Photography package is “What do you do when the weather gets rainy?”
+One of our most frequently asked questions we receive when someone books a Ceremony + Photography package is “What do you do when the weather gets rainy?”
 While I would love to be able to guarantee wonderful weather to every couple who marries in Savannah, I lack those super powers.
-I do track weather via multiple sources leading up to every ceremony, to try to relieve as much stress as possible from the couple.
+I do track weather via multiple sources leading up to every ceremony to try to relieve as much stress as possible from the couple.

 We, of course, have backup plans for your wedding in case it does end up being rainy on your wedding day!
 Here is a quick summary of those options.